Child Support Enforcement

-Federal law requires that a parent paying support who has past-due (arrears) child support in excess of $2,500 shall not be issued a passport.
+Federal law requires that a person paying support (PPS) who has past-due (arrears) child support in excess of $2,500 shall not be issued a passport.
 In California, you must bring your arrears balance to zero ($0.00) by paying it in full or having the case closed in order to get your passport released.
 Contact your Local Child Support Agency (LCSA) to make arrangements to bring your arrears to zero ($0.00) or if you have additional questions regarding the release of your passport.

 Individuals can assist the LCSA by providing any information they have about the parent’s whereabouts, income, place of employment and assets such as homes, cars, etc. The court may find a parent in contempt of court if that parent has the ability to pay but is willfully not paying the child support.
 This enforcement tool is used only when all others have failed.

-The CSWN is a notice that the Department of Child Support Services (DCSS) sends annually to all parents ordered to pay support who have an arrears balance.
+The CSWN is a notice that the Department of Child Support Services (DCSS) sends annually to all persons ordered to pay support (PPS) who have an arrears balance.
 The CSWN provides information regarding the arrears balance and some of the various avenues that are available to assist in collecting the child support arrears.
 If you have any questions regarding this notice, please contact your LCSA at 1-866-901-3212.

 Apply for services below.